This article was last updated on December 2, 2020.

 After your deductible is met, you typically pay 20% of the Medicare-approved amount for the service.
 You may also owe a copayment for certain outpatient services.

-Alternatives to Original Medicare Part B
+Supplements to Medicare Part B

 If you feel you might need extra help paying your expenses, you can purchase a Medigap plan to help cover expenses for drugs for a chronic illness or other medical needs.